 No, not graduation caps although personally, I can’t figure out why those haven’t caught on in the fashion world yet.

 Hats make the perfect addition to any swag bag.
 These are given to incoming freshman on move-in day or high school students during campus tours.
 And someone has dropped the ball if there isn’t a Greek lettered hat atop every pledges’ head each fall.
 With the rise in popularity of private pre-schools and lower level educational institutions, there are endless opportunities for growth.

 Institutions within the financial industry are always giving away promotional products!
 I’m sure you received some token of appreciation when you opened a new savings account, or last month when you had your taxes prepared.
 Hats are an inexpensive way for companies to show gratitude.
-But there’s a bonus: hats average over 3,000 impressions throughout their lifespan.
+But there’s a bonus: promotional caps average over 3,000 impressions throughout their lifespan.
 So, for each thank you they give, thousands of people will see their logo!